open-ephys/onix-docs/source/Hardware Guide/Connections & Cables/index.rst

   :align: center
   :width: 50%

-* PCIe host board: MMCX connectors
+* PCIe Controller: MMCX connectors
-* Breakout board: MMCX connectors (to link to PCIe host) & SMA connectors (to link to commutator or headstage).
+* Breakout Board: MMCX connectors (to link to PCIe Controller) & SMA connectors (to link to commutator or headstage).
-* Commutator: SMA connectors to link to both breakout board and headstage.
+* Commutator: SMA connectors to link to both the Breakout Board and headstage.
 To learn how to use an elastic string and the hook on the commutator gear to counterweigh the headstage and keep the tether out of the animal's way while it explores the behavioral arena, visit the `Tether